The improv guide to better listening

 We often think we're listening because we hear the words.
 But listening isn't hearing—it's absorbing.
 Noticing tone, subtext, body language.

 Your job as a communicator: Notice what's not being said.
+Or rather, notice how what's being said aligns with (or isn't aligned with) how the person is behaving.

 Respond, Don't Reload

-"That's interesting—tell me more."
+"That's interesting tell me more."
 "How did you come to that conclusion?"
 "What part of this matters most to you?"

-These aren't just polite responses.
-They're superpowers.
-They unlock deeper conversation and signal that you're fully engaged with what's being shared, not just waiting for your turn.
+Gently pushing for more details unlock deeper conversation and signal that you're fully engaged with what's being shared, not just waiting for your turn.

 Listening Builds Trust.
 Period.